Friday, December 12, 2025

 Relationship with Traditional Tarot

-The Eilat Tarot retains the traditional tarot structure of seventy-eight cards (twenty-two Major Arcana and fifty-six Minor Arcana) but attempts to reframe them through the language of Jewish mysticism.
+The Eilat Tarot retain the traditional seventy-eight cards.
+The structure of twenty-two Major Arcana cards and fifty-six Minor Arcana cards has been re-framed through the lens of Jewish mysticism.

-In a traditional deck, the 78 cards fall into familiar groupings.
-Most obvious are the Major and Minor Arcana.
-But other patterns emerge: the Majors can be divided between The Fool and the other twenty-one Major Arcana cards; the Minors can be grouped into four suits, or into forty pip cards and sixteen court cards.
+In a traditional deck, the 78 cards can be grouped as the Major and Minor Arcana.
+The Major Arcana can be divided between The Fool and the other twenty-one Major Arcana cards.
+The Minors can be grouped into their four suits, or into forty pip cards [14] and sixteen court cards.

-The Number Cards explore the dimension of time in the human journey.
+The Number Cards focus on the dimension of time in the human journey.
 Time is intangible, yet it is more than a category of the mind.
 Years ago, a group of Israeli students, former soldiers studying Torah and Western literature after their military service, challenged me to define time without using the word itself.
-That question stayed with me, and I wonder if time is what allows us to form a relationship with God.
-The number of calendars humanity has created—Sumerian, Egyptian, Babylonian, Vedic, Hebrew, Mayan, Attic, Zoroastrian, Roman, Enochian, Julian, Chinese, Ethiopian, Islamic, Hindu, Gregorian, and many others—suggests that time is not only measured but also interpreted and ascribed meaning.
+That question stayed with me.
+The multiplicity of calendars humanity has created-- Sumerian, Vedic, Mayan, Zoroastrian, Islamic, Gregorian, and many others-- suggests that time is not only measured but also invested with meaning.
 Time invites change.
 It makes growth possible.

-The Eilat Tarot Number Cards are rooted in sacred time: Jewish festivals, the Hebrew year in the Land of Israel, and the phases of the moon.
+The Number Cards are rooted in sacred time: Jewish festivals, the Hebrew year in the Land of Israel, and the phases of the moon.
 Time is both abstract and concrete: we cannot touch it, yet we see the moon wax and wane, the seasons turn.
-It is both linear and cyclical: children grow, friends age, and still the year circles back to its beginning.
+Time is both linear and cyclical: children grow, friends age, and still the year circles back to its beginning.

 We cannot pin down what time is.
-It frightens us with its limits, and yet those rare moments when time seems to dissolve can feel like touching the face of God.
+It frightens us with its limits, but those rare moments when time seems to dissolve can feel like touching the face of God.
 Time also challenges us: a time comes when a woman can no longer bear children; a time comes when each of us must face death.
-Each Number Card marks such experiences, a fragment of time made visible.

-While the Number Cards trace the passage of time, the Image Cards remind us that every human is made in the image of God.
-Time marks our journey and it is our relationships with one another that give that journey depth and meaning.
+While the Number Cards mark the passage of time, the Image Cards remind us that every human is made in the image of God, b’tzelem Elokim.
+Time marks our journey but it is our relationships that give that journey depth.
 After offering the priestly blessing, Rabbi Alan Berg concludes each service with the words, “When we look into each other’s eyes, let us remember we are looking into the eyes of God.”

 Together, the Number and Image Cards tell personal stories, grounded in spirit, time, and earthly experience.